-Doctor Who Season 10 Promises A Thrilling Ride Beginning Soon Judging By The Teaser Trailers
+‘Doctor Who’ Season 10 Promises A Thrilling Ride Beginning Soon Judging By The Teaser Trailers

 — BBC One (@BBCOne) April 12, 2017

-Steven Moffat reveals more details about the 12 episodes of Doctor Who’s season 10

 Doctor Who’s new season will have 12 episodes as revealed by Steven Moffat during a session with Radio Times.
 Among the details, he revealed include the titles for each episode, the writers directed by different individuals.
 Some of the writers include Sarah Dollard, Jamie Mathieson, Peter Harness, Mark Gatiss, Rona Munro and Moffat himself.
-The directors include Lawrence Gough, Bill Anderson, Charles Palmer, Wayne Yip and Rachel Talalay.
+The directors include Lawrence Gough, Bill Anderson, Charles Palmer, Wayne Yip, and Rachel Talalay.

 “You want to give away a certain amount, to draw people in,” Russell T. Davies stated in 2007.

-The new season is expected to conclude the long-running TV show and so fans are obviously eager to see how this one pans out.
-Die-hard fans will obviously be emotional about it but in the meantime, they still have 12 good episodes to go through which is definitely a good thing.
-Viewers should also look forward to Doctor Who’s new companion Bill who is played by Pearl Mackie.
+The new season is expected to conclude the long-running TV show, and so fans are obviously eager to see how this one pans out.
+Die-hard fans will obviously be emotional about it, but in the meantime, they still have 12 good episodes to go through which is definitely a good thing.
+Viewers should also look forward to Doctor Who’s new companion, Bill, who is played by Pearl Mackie.
 The writers and directors decided to add more flavor by making sure that the character is gay and is also a woman of color.

-Some questions have been raised as to why Bill’s character is gay but some fans feel that it does not matter as long as the show is good.
+Some questions have been raised as to why Bill’s character is gay, but some fans feel that it does not matter as long as the show is good.
 One particular fan posted a message on Twitter regarding the matter of Bill being gay.

 “I don’t care what sexuality The Doctor’s new companion is.
 JUST MAKE BETTER PROGRAMMES!!!” the Twitter user wrote.